Gagravarr/VorbisJava/README.txt

      Provides read support for regular FLAC files.
 Provides access to the key parts of the file, such as Info, Tags and compressed audio.
      (No encoding or decoding of audio packets though)

+  org.gagravarr.skeleton.SkeletonStream
+     Provides read support for a Skeleton metadata stream, typically contained within a video or audio file.

 The best way to see how to use the code is to look at the Tools Package, which has examples of reading and writing tags, and the Tika Package, which